Halloween Wars

-The series was hosted by Justin Willman (seasons 1–4), Rossi Morreale (season 5), Jonathan Bennett (seasons 6-10), and is currently hosted by paranormal investigator Zak Bagans from Ghost Adventures.
+The series was hosted by Justin Willman (seasons 1–4), Rossi Morreale (season 5), Jonathan Bennett (seasons 6-10, 13-15), and for seasons 11 and 12, hosted by paranormal investigator Zak Bagans from Ghost Adventures.

 Rounds

 Each episode has two rounds.
 The first round is the "Small Scare" where the teams of trios get 45 minutes to create their interpretation of a spooky theme (ex: "possessed electronics" or "zombie dolls").
 The winners of the first round get an extra assistant for the second round (starting in season three, winners of the final episode "Small Scare" round get first pick of the pumpkins).

 The second round is the "Spine Chiller" where the teams get five hours to create a large-scale, immersive sculpture based on a new theme.
 They must also serve a tasting element that usually have something to do with the theme.
-The themes for the second round relate to the title of each episode (like in "Zombies vs Vampires" where the teams had to create a scene depicting a zombie battling a vampire using cake, candy, and pumpkin).
+The themes for the second round relate to the title of each episode (such as "Zombies vs. Vampires", where the teams had to create a scene depicting a zombie battling a vampire using cake, candy, and pumpkin).